 Links with Outside Agencies

-The school will liaise with any outside agencies in agreement with parents that will support and assist the learning of pupils these include
+The school will liaise with any outside agencies in agreement with parents that will support and assist the learning of students these include

 - National Council for Special Education (NCSE)